LucasFilm Games is the New Brand Name for All Future Star Wars and LucasFilm Games

 Star Wars is kind of on a different level than your average game IP.
 I mean it has a 40+ year history and it has been estimated that several hundred million people have seen at least some of the Star Wars movies.
 Star Wars is a cultural phenomenon, it is a big enough IP to support 1 game per year; if CoD and sports can, so can Star Wars.
 I mean look at the sales of the Star Wars games this generation, Battlefront 1 sold 14m in the first 6 months, Battlefront 2 sold 9m in the first 6 weeks, while Fallen Order passed 10m in around 4 months.
 There is clearly high demand for Star Wars games, and pretty much every Star Wars game fan I have talked to doesn’t think EA has released enough games to satisfy that demand.

-Now, I don't necessarily think they should be releasing like 3-4 Star Wars games per year like the early 2000's, but I think 1-1.5 per year on average across a variety of publishers and developers would be fine.
+Now, I don't necessarily think they should be releasing like 5 Star Wars games per year like the early 2000's, but I think 1 or 2 per year across a variety of publishers and developers would be fine.
+There are alot of genres that Star Wars is suited for afterall; RTS, flight sim, RPG, action-adventure, and more.

+You also have 2 Lego Star Wars games (Force Awakens and the upcoming Skywalker Saga) which released during EA’s tenure they weren’t EA made.

+True.
+I was just talking about how meh EA's Star Wars output has been.
+Why spend a ton of money on exclusive Star Wars rights (WB had a pre-existing contract with LucasArts from before Lucas sold to Disney, so they were allowed to keep making Lego Star Wars) and then only release a handful of Star Wars games?
+It doesn't really make sense what EA did there.

 LucasFilms Games is an imbecile name imho, and Star Wars isn't on an unprecedented creativity phase, at least not in the positive aspect of it.